-Certain directors of the Company are also directors of other reporting issuers, as set out in the table below.
+The following director Nominees of the Company are also directors of other reporting issuers.

-Director Other reporting issuers Exchange Dates Amir Adnani UEC GoldMining Inc. NYSE American Toronto Stock Exchange and NYSE American June of 2005 to Present January of 2011 to Present Neil Gregson Danakali Ltd. Australian Securities Exchange and London Stock Exchange August of 2020 to Present
+Director Other reporting issuers Exchange Dates UEC NYSE American June of 2005 to Present Amir Adnani GoldMining Inc. Toronto Stock Exchange and NYSE American January of 2011 to Present Gold Royalty Corp.
+NYSE American November of 2020 to Present Neil Gregson Danakali Ltd. Australian Securities Exchange and London Stock Exchange August of 2020 to Present Toronto Stock Exchange and Alternative Investment Market ("AIM") of the London Stock Atalaya Mining Plc.
+Exchange February of 2021 to Present